What does Russell mean?

 Displayed below is the birth name popularity of Russell for boys.
 Russell reached its top position of #49 in the U.S. during 1910-1919, and is currently at #409.
 (2014 Birth Statistics)

 Below is a charted analysis of the popularity of Russell and corresponding names.
 Rusty, Russel, Russ and Rufus are the prominent alternative forms of Russell (#409 a year ago) appearing in the Top 1000.
-These boy names were at the apex of their popularity during the years 1950-1959 (usage of 0.569%) and have become much less widespread since (usage 0.1182%, down 79.2%), with the forms Rufus, Russ, Russel, Rusty and Russell falling out of style.
+These relations of Russell were at the apex of their popularity during the years 1950-1959 (average #431) and have become much less conventional since (#881, down 79.23%), with the forms Rufus, Russ, Russel, Rusty and Russell falling out of style.
 (2014 Birth Statistics)

 Russell▼ is pronounced similarly to Rossell.
 This name tends to be less commonly used than Russell.